Swimming in the Dark: Reception

-Swimming in the Dark attained critical acclaim.
 The Evening Standard summed up the novel as "elegant, compelling and full of melancholy beauty".
 Tim Pfaff, reviewing in the San Francisco Bay Area Reporter, highlighted the author's "nimble, refined English" in a novel composed "without a whiff of sentimentality."
 Pfaff praised Jędrowski for avoiding the cliché of "a timid gay man's unrequited infatuation for a handsome fellow student."
 He drew attention to Jędrowski's "mastery of the first-person" framework, noting that as Ludwik writes to Janusz, the second-person "you" startles the reader with "its fusion of intimacy and the inevitability of their separation."
 The Guardian described the novel as "an affecting and unusual romance, with a political undercurrent."
 The reviewer praised Jędrowski’s "elegant" prose, which "evokes the emotional honesty that the lovers first thrive in, and then the grimly repressive machinery" of the authoritarian state.

 Publishers Weekly gave the novel a starred review and described it as a "dazzling debut [that] charts an evocative sexual awakening and coming of age amid political unease in early 1980s Poland".

 Australia's Sydney Morning Herald described the novel as "grand and gorgeously written, as passionate, as shot through with melancholy as anything by Edmund White or Alan Hollinghurst."
 The reviewer predicted that Swimming In the Dark was "bound to become a queer literary classic" citing "its rather sweeping political dimension [which] breaks new ground in the genre."

 In June 2020, Vogue India called the novel "the year’s best [LGBTQ-themed] debut so far" and mentioned Jędrowski's "beautiful" writing, "as measured in its tenor as it is evocative in its emotion."
 By the end of the year, Attitude magazine included the novel on its list of "20 Best LGBTQ Books of 2020," describing Jędrowski's debut as "one of the most astonishing contemporary gay novels we have ever read...
 Erotic, mesmeric, heartrending and brutal, this book is a masterpiece."